reza-rahim/kubeadm-ansible/opt/ceph/crushmap.md

 ##### The CRUSH map for your storage cluster describes your device locations within CRUSH hierarchies and a rule for each hierarchy that determines how Ceph stores data.

 ##### The CRUSH map contains at least one hierarchy of nodes and leaves.
 The nodes of a hierarchy, called "buckets" in Ceph, are any aggregation of storage locations as defined by their type.
 For example, rows, racks, chassis, hosts, and devices.

-E
+##### OSD is considered as leaf where blocks is live.

 ![ceph bucket](Ceph_Bucket.png)

 <br>

-##### OSD is considered as leaf where blocks is live.
-A bucket is hi

 ##### A failure domain dictates the block placement.
 For example,if the failure domain is set rack level, ceph would make sure that the replicated blocks are placed in a different racks.<br>